-To put it lightly, Campbell says the POS, or point of sale systems are complicated.
+To put it lightly, Campbell says the POS, or point of sale systems, are complicated.
 Not only are they directed from the corporate level, but many stores will also have local tech support to manage malfunctions.
 Then, of course, you have the biggest risk: cashiers.
-Since in most states, you can begin working at a grocery store at the age of 16, it's safe to say that sometimes, mistakes will happen.
+It's safe to say that sometimes, mistakes will happen.
 Though you should be kind if it does, Campbell recommends paying attention to every price as it's rung up.
 (And yes, that means looking up from your iPhone or taking your Airpods out!)

 Buy a case.

 Though it does vary by location, a former Whole Foods employee said sometimes, you can get a deal by buying bulk, even if you aren't at a bulk store.
 Say you enjoy a few sparkling waters every day as a break from plain H20.
-Instead of getting the 12-pack, splurge and take home the whole case since you know you'll drink them and they don't expire.
+Instead of getting the 12-pack, splurge and take home the whole case; you know you'll drink them, and they don't expire.
 You could end up saving up to 10%!

 Understand the coupon policy.

-Many grocery stores will accept coupons, but they do have a limit to how many you can apply to the same good.
-Sometimes you can add a coupon to a sales price, and other times, you can do what Campbell calls 'coupon stacking' where you use both a store coupon and a manufacturer coupon.
+Many grocery stores will accept coupons, but they do have a limit to how many you can apply to the same food.
+Sometimes you can add a coupon to a sales price, and other times, you can do what Campbell calls "coupon stacking," where you use both a store coupon and a manufacturer coupon.
 Check with the closest grocery store in your zip code to better understand their policies.

 Shop for meat on Tuesdays.

-Discounted meat doesn't mean it's a lesser quality, but rather, that it has a shorter shelf life, and needs to be consumed ASAP.
+Discounted meat doesn't mean it's a lesser quality, but rather, that it has a shorter shelf life and needs to be consumed ASAP.
 Campbell says the majority of high-traffic grocery stores will discount their meat once the weekend has passed.
-How come?
-They know it'll be less busy on Mondays and Tuesdays, making the start of the week a smarter time to find delicious protein, but pay less for it.
+They know it'll be less busy on Mondays and Tuesdays, making the start of the week a smarter time to find delicious protein but pay less for it.